tomoiwasaki/trailer-nailer/status-report1.md

 1. What was accomplished during the week
 - Built the basic HTML pages such that the login screen and the game screen.
-- For the game screen, display a sample video from YouTube in 10 random seconds using YouTube API and prevent the user from controlling the video.
+- For the game screen, display a sample video from YouTube in 10 random seconds using YouTube API and prevent the user from controlling the video, and viewing the video title.
+- For the game screen, display a timer that counts down from 60 seconds and stops when time is up.
 - Built rudimentary answer choices and scoring system.
 However, they are far from being operable.

 2. Challenges and issues team faced during the week